giovannyortegon/giovannyortegon/README.md

  :computer: Currently I develop project in:

--  :rocket: Assembly code in x86 and x86_64 for Linux/Windows and C.
+-  :rocket: Assembly code in x86 and x86_64 for Linux/Windows, ARM x32 and x64, C and C++.
--  :package: Networking in Python and C.
+-  :package: Networking in Python, C.
 -  :unlock: Exploits shellcoder and fuzzing in C and Python

 ### Languages